Human Rights, Justice & Equality

 The European Democracy Action Plan is designed to empower EU citizens and build more resilient democracies across the EU by:

-• promoting free and fair elections
+• Promoting free and fair elections

-• strengthening media freedom and
+• Strengthening media freedom

-• countering disinformation
+• Countering disinformation

 Gender Equality Strategy 2020-2025